gophergala/go_ne/README.md

 We make use of a communication concept called [RPC](http://en.wikipedia.org/wiki/Remote_procedure_call).
 RPC allows us to communicate with plugins in an elegant way.

+NOTE: Your plugin has to start with the prefix `plugin-` in order to be revealed by the plugin framework.

 ### Write your own plugin

 You can easily write your own plugin by using our plugin framework.
 Here is an example: